One of my favourite places to be is out on the ocean, wind blowing through my hair, sun kissing my nose and the spray turning my skin salty.

 They reach sexual maturity between 4 and 10 years of age.
 Calves are born after an 11-month gestation and can measure about 13 to 16 feet in length.
 How long do humpback whales live?
 They can live approximately 80 to 90 years.

 A mother will continue to suckle her young for almost a year.
 Mother and baby can be seen swimming very closely and touching flippers, often sharing affectionate moments.

 The young calves continue growing for 10 years.
 A female will produce a single calf every two to three years.

 What are the main threats to humpback whales?
-The main threats to humpbacks is entanglement in fishing gear and accidental strikes by vessels.
+The main threat to humpbacks is entanglement in fishing gear and accidental strikes by vessels.
 All humpback whales are protected under the MMPA, and five populations are protected under the ESA.

-How to avoid collisions
+How to avoid collisions with whales

 With collisions with vessels being one of the major causes of injury and death for whales.
 Here are some tips to avoid collisions, so as a guide to owners of vessels please keep a sharp lookout.
 Look for blows, dorsal fins, tail flukes, etc.

 Watch your speed when using boats or other craft in areas known to have marine mammal sightings.
 Keep your speed down to ten knots or less, this will reduce potential for injury.